airmencoders/Mx_Training/README.md

 perform like they do on the aircraft in any order.

-Contact devin.bable@us.af.mil with any questions, full credits are located in the user manual
+Contact TSgt Devin Bable via GAL, full credits are located in the user manual

 **Project Information**